INOBODYoO/sam/README.md

 ## Introduction

-Server Administration Menu (SAM) is a powerful Python 2.7 script designed for Counter-Strike: Source server administrators.
+Server Administration Menu (SAM) is a powerful Python 2.7 script designed for Counter-Strike: Source server administrators powered by EventScripts by Mattie.
 With a primary focus on streamlining server modding and administration tasks, SAM offers an intuitive in-game menu system and real-time configuration updates, eliminating the need to handle complex configuration files or frequent server restarts.

 ## Key Features